WHY YOU’RE NOT BOOKING BRAND PHOTOGRAPHY CLIENTS

 I hear it all of the time from new brand photographers.
-They want to shoot branding but they can’t find clients.
+They want to break into the personal brand market but claim they can’t find clients.
 They don’t believe there is a market in their area.

 Here’s my top 5 reasons why you’re not booking brand photography clients: